 Homeless Outreach Stabilization and Transition (HOST)

-HOST is an interdisciplinary team of 16 mental health, chemical dependency and medical professionals.
+HOST is an interdisciplinary team of 16 mental health, substance use disorder and medical professionals.
 Together, they interrupt the cycle of homelessness and instability for people and ensure a smooth transition to a mainstream mental health provider.

 The U.S. Dept of Health and Human Services (SAMHSA) and the Downtown Seattle Association has recognized HOST for their exemplary work.
 For 11 years, the HOST team has provided annual training to SPD’s Crisis Intervention Team (CIT) in appropriate ways to engage mentally ill individuals in crisis.
 More than 300 SPD officers have attended this training.
 In addition, HOST trains Seattle Public Library and Parks Dept staff, homeless shelters and human services organizations, churches and community groups about interacting with mentally ill people.